My husband came home the other night and asked me if I’d heard it.

 But there are ways to preempt the conflict.
 According to a 2006 study on marital happiness, premarital financial education “was associated with higher levels of satisfaction and commitment in marriage and lower levels of conflict, and also reduced odds of divorce.”
 If only I had known how much money would be a source of tension and discord for us, I would have come to our relationship with more knowledge, training and compassion.

-- The Couples Guide to Love and Money by Jonathan Rich (Yep, that really is his last name.
-Of course, someone named “Rich” has to write about money).
+Yep, that really is his last name.
+Of course, someone named “Rich” has to write about money.

-- Financially Ever After by Jeff Opdyke (The original Love and Money columnist for The Wall Street Journal.
+The original Love and Money columnist for The Wall Street Journal.
 The writing is informative if a bit stiff.
-Lots of useful advice).
+Lots of useful advice.